madebits/madebits.github.io/r/linux-csman.md

 The `cskey.sh -slot` if not specified is 1. `cskey.sh enc` if a slot is specified pads secret to 1024 bytes using random data.

-To remove a slot's data, overwrite it with random data using delete `-d` option of `e` command:
+To remove a slot's data, overwrite it with random data using delete `-d` option of the `e` command:

 ```bash
 csman.sh e container.bin -d -slot 2